elmunoz42/sbcc-ev-charging-stations/README.md

 ### Rationale

 The County of Santa Barbara (CSB) has ambitious greenhouse gas emission goals.
 The following excerpt is from a document my CSB liason at the transportation department Jerel Francisco is working on.
-The document is already in a public draft format and available on the (CSB's transportation department website)[https://www.countyofsb.org/3218/Transportation].
+The document is already in a public draft format and available on the [CSB's transportation department website](https://www.countyofsb.org/3218/Transportation).

 #### County of Santa Barbara Zero Emission Vehicle Plan (Public Draft) - May 2025 - Transportation Department